zer2/fantasy-basketball-optimizer/dynamic_explanation.md

 You may recognize that this method doesn't guarantee finding the absolute minimum or maximum, it just keeps going until it gets stuck.
 While this is not ideal it is also impossible to avoid, since there is no guaranteed way to find the optimal point unless the space has a special property ([convexity](https://en.wikipedia.org/wiki/Convex_function)) which $V(j)$ does not have.

+Another downside of gradient descent iscthat it necessitates recalculating the slope every time it moves, which takes time.
+Computers can do this calculation fairly quickly but the temporal cost of doing it many times in a row does add up.

 ## 5. Results

 Detailed results are included in the paper.
 To summarize them, the H-score algorithm wins up to $24\%$ of the time in Each Category and up to $43\%$ of the time in Most Category simulations against G-score drafters.
 These simulations do not have other drafters punting, so they may not be perfectly reflective of real fantasy basketball, but they do provide evidence that the algorithm is appropriate.